anteskoric/WeBlocker/README.md

 **`Author: Ante Skoric`**

-WeBlocker is open source tool that allows the user to block and unblock blocked websites, track and delete cookies,as well as web and terms history.
+WeBlocker is open source tool that allows the user to block and unblock websites, track and delete cookies,as well as web and terms history.

 ![Screenshot](AppScreenshot.png)